Texas ABLE Program (click to open an account) Phone number: 844-489-2253

 Accepts Out Of State Residents: No

-ABLE To Work Act Contribution: An Account Owner who is employed and who is not contributing to a defined contribution plan, an annuity contract or an eligible deferred compensation plan may contribute additional money to his or her Account.
-The additional amount that may be contributed is an amount equal to the Account Owner’s compensation or equal to the poverty line for a one-person household for the prior calendar year, whichever amount is the lesser: up to $12,760 for residents of the 48 contiguous states; $15,950 for Alaska; or $14,680 for residents of Hawaii.
+ABLE To Work Act Contribution: An Account Owner who is employed and who is not contributing to a defined contribution plan, an annuity contract or an eligible deferred compensation plan may contribute additional money to his or her ABLE Account.
+The additional amount that may be contributed is an amount equal to the Account Owner’s employment earnings or equal to the poverty line for a one-person household for the prior calendar year, whichever amount is the less.
+This is up to $12,880 for residents of Texas.

 Program Banking Institution: Bank of the West